repeaterjs/repeater/website/docs/03_rationale.md

 }
 ```

-The solution using async generators is often some ad-hoc `while (true)` loop which awaits a promise which adds and removes event handlers for each iteration.
-The resulting code is often prone to race-conditions, dropped messages, and memory leaks unless done with an expert understanding of generators and promises.
+The solution using async generators is often some ad-hoc `while (true)` loop which awaits a newly constructed promise which adds and removes event handlers for each iteration.
+The resulting code is often prone to race-conditions, dropped messages and memory leaks unless done with an expert understanding of both promises and generators.
 Channels behave identically to async generators, except they provide the `yield`, `return` and `throw` statements as the functions `push` and `stop`.
-These functions give imperative control over channels in child closures, making channels ideal for use with callbacks.
+These functions give imperative control over channels in child closures, making channels ideal for use with callback-based APIs.

-Once you have converted callback-based APIs to channel-returning functions, channels can be used seamlessly with async generators to write rich, easy-to-understand async code.
+Once you have converted callback-based APIs to channel-returning functions, channels can be used seamlessly with async generators to write easy-to-understand async code.

 ## Why not observables?

 Observables are often thought of as competing with async iterators and therefore channels, and it’s true that most channel code can be rewritten with observables.
-Here, for instance, is the [Konami code example](quickstart#listening-for-the-konami-code), rewritten using `rxjs`:
+Here, for instance, is the [Konami example from the quickstart](quickstart#listening-for-the-konami-code), rewritten using `rxjs`:

 ```js
 import { Observable } from "rxjs";